Massader/SadnaTeam17A/README.md

 ## Initial State File

 The initial state file defines the initial state of the system.
-It should be in ??????  format and located at ??????.
-This file will be used to populate the system with the initial data or settings.
+It in resources in json format .
+This file will be used to populate the system with the initial data.

-To create the initial state file, follow these steps: we create the json file state.json
+To create the initial state file, we create the json file state.json

 ## Starting the System